Translate

 Click http://www.youtube.com/watch?v=E32tbmVF5tY for a sound file of the 2003 dancehall reggae song "Pon De River Pon De Banks" by Elephant Man.

-It's likely that Elephant Man's "pon [upon] de [the] river/ pon [upon] de [the] bank" refrain has its source in the movement game of the same name.
+There's no doubt that Elephant Man's "pon [upon] de [the] river/ pon [upon] de [the] bank" refrain has its source in the Jamaican movement game with the same name.

 Thanks for visiting pancocojams.